itsjoemcbride/webdriverio-search-udemy/README.md

 <br>

 <h2> My Approach </h2>
-Given the tool for the job, WebdriverIO, I set out using [Visual Studio Code](https://code.visualstudio.com/) to write the script to carry out the tests procedurally.
-To make the code easier to work with, I decided to supplement my text editor with [ESLint](https://eslint.org/) and to aid with keeping the code formatting consistent, I selected [Prettier](https://prettier.io/).
+Given the tool for the job, WebdriverIO, I set out using <a href="https://code.visualstudio.com/">Visual Studio Code</a> to write the script to carry out the tests procedurally.
+To make the code easier to work with, I decided to supplement my text editor with <a href="https://eslint.org/">ESLint</a> and to aid with keeping the code formatting consistent, I selected <a href="https://prettier.io/">Prettier</a>.
 <br><br>
 Once my development environment was set up to aid me on this project, I could begin to tackle the problem at hand.
 Normally when tackling a larger problem, the easiest way to approach it is to break it into smaller stages.
 Fortunately for this task, the steps are already relatively small, though for each one three things need to be considered.